kuro-vale/kuroflix/README.md

 A bash script to browse and watch movies or series

-For english media this script scrapes [gototub](https://www.gototub.com)
+For english media this script scrapes [gototub](https://www.gototub.com/)

-For spanish media this tool scrapes (soon)
+For spanish media this tool scrapes [pelisplus](https://pelisplushd.net/)

 ## Download